Engineering-Research-and-Development/true-connector-execution_core_container/doc/SECURITY.md

 ```

-Further more, there is lock mechanism in place, that will lock user (requests originating from same IP) it there are several consecutive requests with failed authorization.
+Further more, there is a lock mechanism in place, that will lock user (requests originating from same IP) if there are several consecutive requests with failed authorization.
 This logic can be configured, and following properties can be used for that purpose:

 ```
 #number of consecutive failed attempts